 Friends and relatives are invited to celebrate Dr. Lim’s life on Saturday, November 30, at Holy Name of Jesus Church, 701 Gaul Street, Philadelphia, PA 19125.
 Viewing will begin at 9:30 AM with Mass to follow at 11:30 AM.
 Interment will be at Resurrection Cemetery with a luncheon to follow.

-To send flowers to Dr. Mario R. Lim, MD's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Mario R. Lim, MD, please visit our floral store.